aliceinwire/presentations/OSSJ_2025/OSSJ_2025_kernelci-cli.md

 ---

-## Introducing the KernelCI CLI Tools
+## KernelCI CLI: bringing CI into your terminal

 - **kci-dev**
   - Developer-focused CLI to interact with KernelCI dashboards and Maestro